wakatime/legacy-python-cli/README.rst

         projects/foo = new project name
         ^/home/user/projects/bar(\d+)/ = project{0}

+For commonly used configuration options, see examples in the `FAQ <https://wakatime.com/faq>`_.

 Troubleshooting
 ---------------

+Read the `FAQ <https://wakatime.com/faq>`_ for solutions to common problems.

 WakaTime CLI writes errors to a common log file in your User ``$WAKATIME_HOME`` directory::